 No need to decide, because you can get both at once with qigong (CHEE-gong), the gentlest form of martial arts.

-For the past few years I’ve watched a small group of men and women leave our local YMCA’s Qigong session with serene smiles on their faces.
+In the past, I’ve watched a small group of men and women leave our local YMCA’s Qigong session with serene smiles on their faces.
 One woman explained to me that it was an Eastern practice like yoga or tai chi.
-Sadly, I didn’t have time to squeeze another class into my busy life.
+Sadly, back then I didn’t have time to squeeze another class into my busy life.

 This year, qigong was scheduled after my Zumba Gold class, so I decided to give it a try.
 Chatting with participants before class, I learned that they loved qigong and never missed.
 Hmmm…